Bulldog noses in Australia

 Former West Coast Railway (B and S Class) pictures

 After 10 years of fruitfull operation on 21 May 2004 West Coast Railway ceased it's operations.
-The traffic was handed over to V/Line, which had not planning to use the WCR bulldogs not in the least due to the fact that all six WCR bulldogs were declared a failure due to stress cracks in the loco underframes by the Public Transport and Safety Office on 21 May 2004.
+The passenger traffic was handed over to V/Line and the freight traffic to Freight Australia (now Pacific National), who had not planning to use the WCR bulldogs not in the least due to the fact that all six WCR bulldogs were declared a failure due to stress cracks in the loco underframes by the Public Transport and Safety Office on 21 May 2004.
 All bulldog noses were sold to other companies (see the sections of other railway companies on this page).

 A detailed history of the WCR bulldogs can be found on the site of the South Western Railway Society.